The video camera market is out of control.

 It can shoot beautiful slow-motion, 4K resolution, and photos as well!

-- 1080p/96p: These numbers mean that the GH4 can shoot at 60 frames per second in full 1080p high definition.
+- 1080p/96fps: These numbers mean that the GH4 can shoot at 96 frames per second in full 1080p high definition.
 This means you can have full-resolution slow motion!
-Most consumer cameras still can’t do this, and this is one of most enticing features of the GH3.
+Most consumer cameras still can’t do this, and this is one of most enticing features of the GH4.

-- Resolution and detail: The amount of detail in GH4 4K videos is about 4 times as great as the T4i/T5i.
+- Resolution and detail: The amount of detail in GH4 4K videos is about 4 times as great as the T5i/T6i.
+This means your video will appear sharper and you’ll be able to see more details.

-- Overall quality: The GH4 is simply a more robust, capable video camera than the T4i/T5i.
+- Overall quality: The GH4 is simply a more robust, capable video camera than the T5i/T6i.
 But, of course, it is also more expensive.

-- Colours: Canon is notorious for producing great colours in their images.
-Panasonic’s colours, on the other hand, leave something to be desired.
+- Colors: Canon is notorious for producing great colors in their images.
+Panasonic’s colors, on the other hand, leave something to be desired.
 They just don’t pop in the same way.

 This is crazy!

-- Full-frame: The Mark III sensor is full frame which means there is no crop factor (if you don’t know what crop factor is click here).
+- Full-frame: The A7Sii sensor is full frame which means there is no crop factor (if you don’t know what crop factor is click here).

 - Still Photos: The Mark III also shoots tremendous photographs, making it a legitimate dual-threat camera.

-Our list concludes with my favourite video cameras – the Blackmagic Cinema Cameras.
+Our list concludes with my favourite video camera – the Blackmagic Ursa Mini.

-These are the only cameras on this list that are actually pure video cameras.
+This is the only camera on this list that is a pure cinema camera.
 All the others are primarily built for photography.

-- File Size: When you’re recording in RAW, the file sizes are gigantic.
-If you want to work with RAW video, you’ll need a powerful computer and plenty of free space.
+- File Size: When you’re recording footage of this quality, the file sizes are gigantic.
+If you want to work with video of this magnitude, you’ll need a powerful computer and plenty of free space.

 The needs of your church are different from mine.
 So instead of making a definitive statement about the one camera you should buy, I present four options.